You just can’t change some of the circumstances you find yourself in as a family caregiver for a loved one who has dementia.

 They provide caregiving support, respite coordination, community outreach, and many other helpful services for dementia caregivers.

 In their words, the mission of a caregiver support group:

 A caregiver support group can act as a positive outlet providing caregivers a regular time for social interaction outside of the home.
-The groups offer a safe place where any negative emotions about caregiving can be expressed and validated (like anger, frustration and grief), helping participants feel like they are NOT alone.
+Furthermore, the groups offer a safe place where any negative emotions about caregiving can be expressed and validated (like anger, frustration and grief), helping participants feel like they are NOT alone.

 Support groups also help caregivers maintain balance by doing something for themselves instead of always caring for their loved one.

 Caregivers can gather ideas on how others deal with common challenges of caring for a loved one during each of the stages of dementia, and have the opportunity to help others who are new to caregiving by offering tips on what has and hasn’t worked well for them.

 In addition, many groups offer an educational component with expert advice on caregiving topics.

 The Alzheimer’s Association is a national voluntary organization that provides care, support, and research through chapters across the country.

 The Eastern North Carolina chapter provides support groups for Alzheimer’s and dementia, educational resources, and advocates for research and public policy initiatives for the 51 NC counties it serves, including Wake County.